3-month-old-wake-windows

 What is a Wake Window for a 3-Month-Old?

-A 3-month-old wake windows refers to the period your baby stays awake between naps.
-This time is essential for your baby’s physical and cognitive development.
-By understanding and managing wake windows, you can ensure your baby is neither overtired nor under-stimulated.
+Wake windows refer to when a 3-month-old stays awake between naps.
+This time is essential for a baby’s physical and cognitive development.
+By understanding and managing wake windows, you can ensure your baby is neither overtired nor understimulated.

 Typical Wake Windows for 3-Month-Olds

-The typical wake window for a 3-month-old lasts between 1 to 2 hours.
-During this time, babies are alert and engaged, but not yet exhausted.
-Recognizing this window will help you schedule naps, promoting better sleep and mood.
+The typical wake window for a 3-month-old lasts between 1 and 2 hours.
+During this time, babies are alert and engaged, but not exhausted.
+Recognising this window will help you schedule naps, promoting better sleep and mood.

 3-Month-Old Wake Windows Length